fioprotocol/fiosdk_kotlin/README.md

 # Running Unit Tests

 The unit tests are located in the "app" project under the "androidTest" folder.
-These are instrumented tests and will need to run in an emulator or on a device.
+For running unit tests on testnet, the TestNetSdkTests file, will need to run in an emulator or on a device.

 To run a test, proceed as follows: